 - Review all EHC Plans annually and make the necessary arrangements to ensure that an annual review meeting takes place.

 - Seek advice and information about the pupil from a range of sources prior to the annual review meeting.

 - Send any advice and information gathered to all those invited at least two weeks prior to the annual review meeting.

 - Prepare and send a report of the meeting to everyone invited within 2weeks of the meeting.

 - Ensure that a review of a pupil’s EHC plan is undertaken at least 7 months before transfer to another phase of education.

 Great Orton Primary School will meet any request to attend a SEND Tribunal and explain any departure from its duties and obligations under the SEN Code of Practice.

 Great Orton Primary School will ensure that it meets its duty to secure independent, impartial careers guidance for pupils aged 8-13, including:

-- Ensuring that careers advice and information provides high aspirations and a wide range of options for pupils with SEN.school will change as they move into different settings, and what support they are likely to need to achieve their ambitions.
+- Ensuring that careers advice and information provides high aspirations and a wide range of options for pupils with SEND.

 - Securing access to independent face-to-face support for pupils with SEN or disabilities to make successful transitions.